jrudolph/llama2.scala/README.md

    sharply after using more than 6 (of 8) threads.
  * Multithreading is interesting, as the task units are quite small (one matrix multiplication) and overheads can be significant.
+ * Quantization only helps with SIMD optimization.
+Only SIMD will give access to byte-wise (int8) operations and *decreasing* the data type size will *increase* the number of lanes per vector with the same factor.
+It is unclear why going from 32-bit to 8-bit gives only a 2x speedup while being able to run 4x more operations in parallel.
+One explanation could be that you need more instructions because of the added complexity of quantization.

 ## License